-With regard to the parameters that were held constant for this study, we used the following values: $\beta = 1000$ , $(\nu L^3)^2 = 2 \times 10^6$ , c = 100, U = 6, and $\ell/H = 8.5 \times 10^{-3}$ .
+A number of the model parameters were held constant for this study, with the following values: $\beta = 1000$ , $(\nu L^3)^2$ $=2 \times 10^{6}$ , c=100, U=6, and $\ell/H=8.5 \times 10^{-3}$ .
 The value used for the crowdedness parameter, $(\nu L^3)^2$ , is typical of lyotropic systems.
 For a discussion of representative values of c, we refer the reader to the work of Feng and Leal.
 In brief, c is proportional to the ratio of the zero-shear-rate viscosity of the LCP solution to the viscosity of the solvent.
-Although reported values for c range from $\mathcal{O}(10^5)$ to $\mathcal{O}(10^6)$ , depending upon the solvent, since the polymeric stress scales with c, which in turn (via the coupling between the polymer and fluid dynamics) contributes to the stiffness of the governing systems of equations, and the fact that we consider Er and De spanning four decades, we use a more conservative value of 100 in this study.
-In determining the appropriate choice for the nematic strength U, we chose a value so that the DMG model exhibited dynamics that are qualitatively consistent with the PBG solution used by Larson and Mead.
-Larson and Mead reported that the PBG solution used in their investigations underwent a tumbling-to-wagging transition at $De \approx 2$ , followed by a wagging-toflow-aligning transition at $De \approx 5$ .
-As a reference, for the case of the unapproximated Doi theory, which neglects gradient elasticity, U = 6 corresponds to these transition De values.
-Since viscoelasticity is the primary driving force behind the dynamics of the model at high shear rates, where $Er \gg 1$ and $De > \mathcal{O}(1)$ , we, therefore, have chosen to use U = 6 in this investigation.
-The nondimensional interaction length scale $\ell/H$ was chosen such that, for the parameter values presented here, Er/De = 1000.
+Reported values for c range from $\mathcal{O}(10^5)$ to $\mathcal{O}(10^6)$ , depending on the solvent.
+However, since the polymeric stress scales with c, which contributes to the stiffness of the governing systems of equations, and because we consider Er and De spanning four decades, we use a more conservative value of 100 in this study.
+The value for the nematic strength parameter U was chosen so that the DMG model exhibited dynamics that are qualitatively consistent with the PBG solution used by Larson and Mead.
+Larson and Mead reported that the PBG solution used in their investigations underwent a tumblingto-wagging transition at $De \approx 2$ , followed by a wagging-toflow-aligning transition at $De \approx 5$ .
+For the case of the unapproximated Doi theory, which neglects gradient elasticity, U=6 corresponds to these transition De values.
+Since viscoelasticity is the primary driving force behind the dynamics of the model at high shear rates, where $Er \gg 1$ and De > O(1), we chose U=6 for this investigation.

+The nondimensional correlation length scale $\ell/H$ was chosen such that, for the parameter values given above, Er/De=1000.
 Therefore, for the results presented here, the only parameters that were varied in the present study were Er and De.
-For comparison to experiments in which a given polymer is sheared between two parallel plates, with a fixed separation distance, this is equivalent to changes in the shear rate with the ratio Er/De held constant.
+The ratio between the Ericksen and Deborah num-

-FIG. 1: Schematics of (a) the two-dimensional shear flow domain and (b) the staggered-grid layout along the z-direction.
-The flow field is bounded along the span-wise direction by parallel plates separated a distance H and along the wall-normal direction by periodic boundaries separated a distance W. V is the relative velocity between the two plates.
+FIG. 1.
+Schematics of (a) the two-dimensional shear flow domain and (b) the staggered-grid layout along the z direction.
+The flow field is bounded along the spanwise direction by parallel plates separated a distance H and along the wall-normal direction by periodic boundaries separated a distance W. V is the relative velocity between the two plates.
 The velocity and configuration tensor are defined on the regular grid, while the pressure is defined at half-grid points.